Emmytobs/react-accordion-library/README.md

 </AccordionItem>
 ```

-A full example of accordion built using this package is shown below:
+A full example of an accordion built using this package is shown below:
 Example:

 ```javascript